-We plan for the more predictable events using strategies involving stocks, bonds, real estate.
+We plan for the more predictable events using strategies involving stocks, bonds, alternative investments.
 Our main focus is seeking to grow or maintain your nest egg, and our calculations of when that nest egg will be ready are based on reasonably predictable expectations that the stock market will likely increase in value over time; although past performance is no promise of future results.
 But some things in life are unexpected… unpredictable… and those are the things we insure.

 We have all seen or heard of people whose plans go to waste due to a debilitating and costly disease or disability or a sudden death of a bread winning partner.
 This is why we stress insuring those parts of our life that you cannot possibly control; no one likes to think about it, much less talk about it.
 So let’s talk about it together, let us do the thinking, and you just focus on what you can control, you will sleep better at night.
 Note that the benefits associated with each type of insurance are based on the claims paying ability of the underlying issuer.